CreatorDev/openwrt-old/README.md

 Connect the USB drive and power on the board.

-Press Enter on the serial console to cancel the autoboot and to get the uboot prompt.
+Press Enter on the [Serial Console](#serial-console) to cancel the autoboot and to get the uboot prompt.
 Type following command to boot from USB:

     $ pistachio # run usbboot

+To make boot from USB as default boot method, run the following commands (ignore any warnings shown):

+    $ pistachio # setenv bootcmd run usbboot
+    $ psitachio # saveenv

 ## Boot from SD Card
 Similar to the instructions for Boot from USB, you need to format the SD card into ext4 parition.
 Follow the steps mentioned above by making subtle changes